spacebanana420/tanuki/doc/recorder.md

 A good value for decent quality with not-so-huge file sizes would be a CRF between 8 and 15.

-### Keyframe interval

-The keyframe interval determines the interval in frames between keyframes, where between them are secondary frames.
-These secondary frames share identical pixel data with each other.

 ### Color format

 The color/pixel format determines how your color information is encoded.
 For a faithful capture of your gameplay, use rgb24 or an encoder that assumes rgb24, such as x264rgb.